-The term '' is included in the edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term '' is included in the edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Corporate Finance refers to any and all sundry activities that pertain to the business of operating a corporation.
 This is typically done in a department or a division that is established with the specific goals in mind of running the financial side of the business.
 The main concentration of such activities and oversight lies in optimizing the stakeholder value via shorter-term and longer-term financial planning.
 They also endeavor to affect financially advantageous strategies.
 There are many different activities that fall under the overall umbrella of such financing activities.
 Among these is everything from investment banking to making capital investments.